We’re open all winter! Join our community walks and e-bike rides on our Live Activity Calendar or book a private tour.

 quite fun but mostly north/north west end of the island I think is my favourite.

-Would you know the island as well as you do now if you hadn’t joined Walking Ibiza?
+Would you know the island as well as you do now if you hadn’t joined Ibiza Outdoors?
 Has it enhanced your knowledge of the island and helped you discover new places that you didn’t know before?
 What are your two most memorable places?

-Absolutely, I do know from myself that I knew quite a lot about the island but I’ve learned a lot more through being with Walking Ibiza.
+Absolutely, I do know from myself that I knew quite a lot about the island but I’ve learned a lot more through being with Ibiza Outdoors.
 They’ve taken it to the limits I think of discovery and I think the most stunning one that I remember that I didn’t know about is Ses Balandres near San Mateo.
 That one blew me away because although it’s right there you can walk past it and never know.
-And yes if my knowledge of the walks was like Swiss cheese before, full of holes, a lot of those holes have been filled by Walking Ibiza!
+And yes if my knowledge of the walks was like Swiss cheese before, full of holes, a lot of those holes have been filled by Ibiza Outdoors!
 So, I’ve made more connections certainly around the south end of the island around Es Vedra where I never went before.
 I’ve absolutely found new places.
-I went to Atlantis for the first time with Walking Ibiza!
+I went to Atlantis for the first time with Ibiza Outdoors!

 How are you now Tim?
 Is it very different guiding walks?
 I know you like to go on walks at other times as well and enjoy recci walks.
 Has it been a big transition for you and your life?